Battle of Mogadishu (1993): Raid

-According to Somali National Alliance officials there was a 10-minute period of panic and confusion following the arrival of the Black Hawks, but after getting a basic understanding of the situation, SNA Col. Sharif Hassan Giumale gave out the order over radio to officers across Mogadishu to start converging on the site of the battle and to begin organizing ambushes along likely reinforcement routes from the UNOSOM bases.
-10 minutes later, the roads surrounding the Olympic Hotel were covered with militia and nearly sealed.
-Groups of SNA platoons arriving from other parts of South Mogadishu would quickly begin splintering into a half-dozen squads of about six or seven men.
-Following the initial call to arms, the SNA commanders ceased radio transmissions, cognizant that the Americans had the ability to jam and intercept their communications, opting to instead rely on hand written dispatches and couriers.The ground-extraction convoy was supposed to reach the captive targets a few minutes after the operation's beginning, but it ran into delays.
-Somali citizens and local militia formed barricades along Mogadishu's streets with rocks, wreckage, rubbish and burning tires, impeding the convoy from reaching the Rangers and their captives.
-Eventually it arrived ten minutes later near the Olympic Hotel (02°03′01.6″N 45°19′28.6″E), down the street from target building and waited for Delta and Rangers to complete their mission.
+According to high ranking Somali National Alliance officials, 10 minutes of general confusion followed the arrival of the Black Hawks, but after getting a basic understanding of the situation, SNA Col. Sharif Hassan Giumale gave out the order over radio to officers across Mogadishu to start converging on the site of the battle and to begin organizing ambushes along likely reinforcement routes from the UNOSOM bases.
+Ten minutes later, the roads surrounding the Olympic Hotel were covered with militia and nearly sealed.
+SNA platoons arriving from other parts of South Mogadishu splintered into a half-dozen squads of about six or seven men.
+After the initial call to arms, the SNA commanders ceased radio transmissions, knowing that the Americans could jam and intercept their communications, opting to instead rely on hand-written dispatches and couriers.The ground-extraction convoy was supposed to reach the captive targets a few minutes after the operation's beginning, but it was impeded by Somali citizens and local militia who formed barricades along Mogadishu's streets with rocks, wreckage, rubbish and burning tires.
+Some 10 minutes later, it arrived near the Olympic Hotel (02°03′01.6″N 45°19′28.6″E), down the street from the target building, where it waited for Delta and Rangers to complete their mission.

 During the operation's first moments, Private First Class Todd Blackburn lost his grip while fast-roping from Super 67 as it hovered, and fell 70 ft onto the street.
 Blackburn received severe injuries and required evacuation by a column of three Humvees.
-While taking Blackburn back to base, Sergeant Dominick Pilla, assigned to one of the Humvees being pelted with heavy fire from the surrounding buildings, was killed instantly when a bullet struck his head, marking the first American death of the battle.
+While taking Blackburn back to base, Sergeant Dominick Pilla, assigned to one of the Humvees being pelted with heavy fire from the surrounding buildings, was killed instantly when a bullet struck his head, becoming the first American killed in the battle.

-Witnesses reported the Humvee column arrived back at base, riddled with bullet holes and emitting smoke from the barrage of heavy fire it had received.
+The Humvee column arrived back at base, riddled with bullet holes and emitting smoke.